blockmason/link-workshop-van/activity3/activity3.md

 ![Remix IDE](images/remix_ide.png)

 ### Deploy Ownership contract to Link Testnet and Create API Project
-We're now going to deploy our Ownership smart contract to a test blockchain using Link.
+We're now going to deploy our Ownership smart contract to a blockchain using Link.

 > Log into Link and setup a sample organization if you haven't done so already.
 Use the wizard on the Dashboard to create a new project.